caravancoop/sfm/README.md

 #### Local import

-## TODO: Document use of the revised Makefile / import docket fixture.

 When performing an import of new data, the first step should always be to test the import in your development environment using the `import_google_doc` management command.